The Heart Center

-Our hospital performs more than 5,000 life-saving cardiac procedures each year and offers two Philips Ambient Experience catheterization laboratories.
-The labs integrate architecture, design, and dynamic lighting and sound to enable patients to personalize their environment for a more relaxing experience.
+Our hospital offers non-invasive and interventional techniques to perform life-saving cardiac procedures.
+The facility offers two Philips Ambient Experience catheterization laboratories which integrate architecture, design, and dynamic lighting and sound to enable patients to personalize their environment for a more relaxing experience.

 A complete range of cardiac-diagnostic services and tests are offered here, including electrocardiogram, echocardiogram, transthoracic echocardiogram, cardioversion, cardiac stress tests, cardiac monitoring and more.